vd Brink Home Automations

 Floor activity

-Check if there is any activity on a specific floor or section based on multiple sensors.
+Check whether there is any activity on a specific floor or section based on multiple sensors.

 floor activity